 To add support for Dynamic Type, the cell assigns a scaled font to each label.
 For the headline label, the preferred font with the

-headline text style is used.
+UIFont text style is used.
 The preferred font is the system font, which can scale to different sizes.
 Its initial text size is determined by the font metric for the

 headline text style.